bertozzivill/train-the-trainers/episodes/skill-with-practice.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-Note: This content was originally published in the Carpentries Instructor Training.
+Note: This content was modified from in the [Carpentries Instructor Training][instructor-training].

 We will now get started with a discussion of how learning works.
 We will begin with some key concepts from educational research and identify how these principles